danh2006/Chess-AI/README.md

-# Chess-AI
+# Emilye
 A Chess Engine Enhanced with Transposition Tables, Killer Heuristic, MVV-LVA, PST, Alpha-Beta Pruning, Quiescence Search.

 ## Strength
 I haven't had a chance to test the chess engine's power using objective measures, but I believe the engine has a power ranging around 1400 to 1500 elo.

 ## How to use the engine
 The Universal Chess Interface (UCI) is a standard protocol used to communicate with a chess engine, and is the recommended way to do so for typical graphical user interfaces (GUI) or chess tools.
-Alexandria implements the majority of its options as described in the UCI protocol.
+Emilye implements the majority of its options as described in the UCI protocol.

 ## Todo List
 - Added a 3-move draw rule and fixed the checkmate error